About Rose Bay Vet

 Veterinarian

-Sarah started at Rose Bay Vet Clinic in September 2019.
+Sarah started at Rose Bay Veterinary Hospital in September 2019.
 Originally from Newcastle, she graduated from the University of Sydney in 2014.

-Outside of work Sarah enjoys spoiling her newly adopted cat Harris and exploring the coastline now she’s settled in Coogee.
+Outside of work Sarah enjoys spoiling her adopted cat Oakey.

 About Rose Bay Vet - Dr Sarah Wheeldon